 “Sylvia is on the move,” Hemi said quietly.

 “Really?
-Seems stupid with that sub looking for her.”
+Seems stupid, with that sub looking for her.”

-“That’s the ‘bait’ part of the plan: she will let the Grackle find her, and chase her.
-As soon as she heard us shut down the diesel she ramped the Prospect up to something like ten knots—to make it look as though she is trying to make a run for it.”
+“That’s the ‘bait’ part of the plan: she will let the Grackle find her and chase her.
+As soon as she heard us shut down the diesel, she ramped the Prospect up to something like ten knots—to make it look as though she is trying to make a run for it.”

 “They are submerged?”